Ausangate and Rainbow Mountain Trek 4 Days

 Walking Sticks

-Hiking with trekking poles has its benefits, protect your knees while you are hiking downhill, especially on the remote area which are many up and downhill, trekking poles help you during the ascent, increased stability, if you don’t have a pair of trekking poles you can rent them from our office.
+Hiking with trekking poles has its benefits: they protect your knees while you are hiking downhill, especially in remote areas, which are mostly up and downhill.
+Trekking poles help you during the ascent and increase stability.
+If you don’t have a pair of trekking poles, you can rent them from our office.

 -